Akashog123/AI-Notes-App/README.md

 ## Features

 - **Authentication:**
-  - Sign up and Login flows for secure access.
+  - Sign up and Login flows for secure access(using JWT).

 - **Dashboard:**
   - Displays all user notes with search, filtering (by favourites), and sorting (newest/oldest).